ani-per/storyboarder/README.md

 # Storyboarder

-**Storyboarder** is a visual set writing assistant.
+**Storyboarder** is an assistant for writing visual quizbowl sets.
+Storyboarder can handle sets/packets that are **fully visual** (e.g. Eyes That Do Not See) or **hybrid written + visual** (e.g. Untitled Film Set).
 The primary intention is to handle film sets, but an auxiliary goal is to handle sets sourced from other areas (art, photography, etc.) as well.

 It automatically creates:

 * A roughly-formatted visual answerline document that contains both answerlines and slide-by-slide information for each visual question.
-* If `hybrid` is configured, a set of hybrid packets that contain both written and visual questions for convenient use by moderators using [Oligodendrocytes](https://github.com/hftf/oligodendrocytes).
+* If `hybrid` is configured, a set of hybrid packets that contain any combination of written and visual questions, for convenient use by moderators using [Oligodendrocytes](https://github.com/hftf/oligodendrocytes).

 It requires: